 Nature of the Investment

-The funds (up to $50,000 per company) will be awarded utilizing a Convertible Promissory Note with a three-to-five-year term depending on the amount of the loan and current stage of the company.
+The funds (up to $50,000 per company) will be awarded utilizing a Convertible Promissory Note or other debt or equity investment vehicle as appropriate.
 The Note will include an optional conversion feature that allows the SAEDC to secure equity under certain circumstances.
 The Note will also provide the SAEDC the option to have the Note repaid with interest in lieu of issuing equity to the SAEDC.
 Funding will occur in tranches; for example: 50% disbursement at signing of the Note, 40% at successful completion of a significant previously agreed-upon project milestone and the final 10% due upon delivery of a final report.
 The specific terms of the Note will be determined on a case-by-case basis, depending on the maturity of the company and other factors.

 Materials submitted as part of the application will be treated as non-confidential.
 Once an application has been provisionally approved and due diligence is begun, confidential information may be requested from the applicants.
 Any information disclosed may become subject to the Open Records Act, unless excluded from disclosure by the Texas Attorney General.